jeffreycwitt/hn202/docs/monasticism-emergence.md

 > "the first step toward humility is unhesitating obedience" (BSB c.
 5).

 > "Hate your own will.
-OBey the abbot's commands in all circumstances..."
+Obey the abbot's commands in all circumstances..."
 (BSB, p.
 18)

 The secluded monastery and the rule of the abbot seems to be the place where he thinks this is best accomplished.